Sanjeev435/MyJavaPractiseSets/src/main/resources/Effective Java Notes/Classes and Interfaces.md

            Collections.unmodifiableList(Arrays.asList(PRIVATE_VALUES));
   ```

-* With the exception of public static final fields, which serve as constants, public classes should have no public
+* With the exception of public static final fields, which serve as constants, public classes should have no public fields.
-  fields.
 Ensure that objects referenced by public static final fields are immutable.

-**XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX**

-### 2. In public classes, use accessor methods, not public fields.
+### In public classes, use accessor methods, not public fields.

-* Classes with public accessor should always be replaced by classes with private fields and public accessor methods
-  (getters) and, for mutable classes, mutators (setters).
+* Classes with public accessor should always be replaced by classes with private fields and public accessor methods (getters) and, for mutable classes, mutators (setters).

 * If a class is accessible outside its package, provide accessor methods.

-* If a class is package-private or is a private nested class, there is nothing inherently wrong with exposing its
+* If a class is package-private or is a private nested class, there is nothing inherently wrong with exposing its data fields.
-  data fields.

 * Public classes should never expose mutable fields.
-It is less harmful, though still questionable, for public
-  classes to expose immutable fields.
-It is, however, sometimes desirable for package-private or private nested
-  classes to expose fields, whether mutable or immutable.
+It is less harmful, though still questionable, for public classes to expose immutable fields.
+It is, however, sometimes desirable for package-private or private nested classes to expose fields, whether mutable or immutable.

-**XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX**

-### 3. Minimize mutability
+### Minimize mutability

 * To make a class immutable, follow these five rules:
-  • Don’t provide methods that modify the object’s state (known as mutators).
+	* Don’t provide methods that modify the object’s state (known as mutators).
-  • Ensure that the class can’t be extended.
+	* Ensure that the class can’t be extended.
-  • Make all fields final.
+	* Make all fields final.
-  • Make all fields private
+	* Make all fields private
-  • Ensure exclusive access to any mutable components.
+	* Ensure exclusive access to any mutable components.
-    If our class has any fields that refer to mutable objects, ensure that clients of the class cannot obtain
+	* If our class has any fields that refer to mutable objects, ensure that clients of the class cannot obtain references to these objects.
-    references to these objects.
-Never initialize such a field to a client-provided object reference or return
-    the field from an accessor.
+	* Never initialize such a field to a client-provided object reference or return the field from an accessor.
 Make defensive copies in constructors, accessors, and readObject methods.

-* A pattern is known as the functional approach when methods return the result of applying a function to their
-  operand, without modifying it.
+* A pattern is known as the functional approach when methods return the result of applying a function to their operand, without modifying it.
 Means the function will return the data without altering the class instance.

-* The functional approach may appear unnatural if you’re not familiar with it, but it enables immutability, which
-  has many advantages.
+* The functional approach may appear unnatural if you’re not familiar with it, but it enables immutability, which has many advantages.

 * An immutable object can be in exactly one state, the state in which it was created.

 * Immutable objects are inherently thread-safe; they require no synchronization.

-* Since no thread can ever observe any effect of another thread on an immutable object, immutable objects can be
+* Since no thread can ever observe any effect of another thread on an immutable object, immutable objects can be shared freely.
-  shared freely.

-* Opting for static factories in place of public constructors when designing a new class gives you the flexibility
-  to add caching later, without modifying clients.
+* Opting for static factories in place of public constructors when designing a new class gives you the flexibility to add caching later, without modifying clients.

-* A consequence of the fact that immutable objects can be shared freely is that we never have to make defensive
-  copies of them.
+* A consequence of the fact that immutable objects can be shared freely is that we never have to make defensive copies of them.

 * We need not and should not provide a clone method or copy constructor on an immutable class.
 This was not well
   understood in the early days of the Java platform, so the String class does have a copy constructor, but it should